Alwalid-Abushanab/AssignMate/Proposal/README.md

 # The App Outline

-the app will have global navigation accecible for each page or tap. the user will be able to use the global navigation to go to:
+The app will have global navigation accecible for each page or tap.
+The user will be able to use the global navigation to go to:
 (1) the Assignments page
 (2) Direct Massenging Page
 (3) Home Page